yannick-leguennec/yannick-leguennec/README.md

 #### 🛠 Skills

- **Soft Skills**: Adaptability and Resilience, Teamwork and Leadership, Effective Communication, Problem Solving and Critical Thinking, Continuous Learning and Curiosity, Excellence in Remote Collaboration.
+ **Soft Skills**: Creativity and Innovation, Adaptability and Resilience, Teamwork and Leadership, Effective Communication, Problem Solving and Critical Thinking, Continuous Learning and Curiosity, Excellence in Remote Collaboration.

  **Technical Skills**: